DanNixon/ansible-services/roles/mmdvmhost/readme.md

 ## Role Variables

-`mmdvmhost_package` sets what should happen if the AUR pacakges are already installed.
+`mmdvmhost_package` sets what should happen if the AUR packages are already installed.
 It's options are as per the `state` parameter defined [here](https://github.com/kewlfft/ansible-aur#options).

 `mmdvmhost_configs` allows for definition of multiple MMDVMHost instances, this can be useful for running multiple modems on the same host.